 Financial assets are derecognized when the contractual rights to receive cash flows from the assets expire or when the Company no longer retains substantially all of the risks and rewards of ownership and does not retain control over the financial asset.
 Any interest in such derecognized financial assets that is created or retained by the Company is recognized as a separate asset or liability.
-Gains and losses on derecognition are generally recognized in the consolidated statement of loss, with the exception of gains and losses on equity instruments designated at fair value through other comprehensive income, which are not reclassified to the consolidated statement of operations upon derecognition.
+Gains and losses on derecognition are generally recognized in the consolidated statements of income (loss) and comprehensive income (loss), with the exception of gains and losses on equity instruments designated at fair value through other comprehensive income, which are not reclassified upon derecognition.

 For financial liabilities, derecognition occurs when the obligation specified in the relevant contract is discharged, cancelled or expires.
-The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable is recognized in the consolidated statement of loss.
+The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable is recognized in the consolidated statements of income (loss) and comprehensive income (loss).